WillSullivan/idownvotedbecause/stackoverflow/noexceptiondetails.md

 ---
-title: No exception details
+title: Missing exception details
 byline: your question is missing exception details
 permalink: noexceptiondetails/
 categories: "Stack Overflow"
 ---
-## We need all Exception details to help you!
+## We need ALL Exception details to help you!
 In your question, you indicated that there was an exception thrown when your code executes.
 That's good information that we need to help you find a solution.
-However, in order to find that solution, **we need to know the details that can be found within the exception.** If your question lacks this detailed exception information, it becomes harder for us to help you.
+However, in order to find that solution, **we need to know ALL the details that can be found within the exception.** If a question lacks this detailed exception information, it becomes harder for us to help.

 ### Why this is a problem
+The question contained only a part or none of this information, making it harder or impossible to help.
 Exceptions contain lots of information--information we need to determine what is going on in your code.
 This information includes:

 * The Type of the Exception
 * The Exception message